-Blockchain is a data structure that holds the transactional records with security, transparency, and decentralization.
+Blockchain is a data structure that holds transactional records with security, transparency, and decentralization.
 It is a chain of immutable blocks and not controlled by a single authority.
-It is an append-only, decentralized and distributed ledger technology that is operated by a peer-to-peer network mechanism that records and validates data by retroactively referencing a list of previous records using hash functions.
+It is an append-only, decentralized, and distributed ledger technology that is operated by a peer-to-peer network mechanism that records and validates data by retroactively referencing a list of previous records using hash functions.
 You may find complete details on Blockchain in my previous article “Blockchain – The next of Everything!!!”

 Most Evident Blockchain PROs which can help in Supply Chain:

 Blockchain can be applied to many challenges of the Supply Chain industry such as complicated record-keeping and tracking of products.
 As a more hacking-proof and better-automated alternative to centralized databases.
 The following are the ways in which blockchain can be useful in the supply chain industry.